Thanks for signing up.

 03.20.17 - (PRESS RELEASE) Reproductive health and human rights advocates gathered in Washington D.C. for a hearing in the case of F.S., a Chilean woman living with HIV who was sterilized without her consent.

 During the hearing at the Inter-American Commission on Human Rights – the main human rights body for the Americas—the Center for Reproductive Rights, who with Vivo Positivo filed the F.S case, called on the Chilean government to provide F.S. compensation for the harm she suffered.
 The Center also called for criminal sanctions for those responsible for violating her rights and measures to guarantee that no other woman living with HIV will be sterilized against her will in the future.
+Watch the hearing.

 In September 2014, the Commission declared F.S. v.
 Chile admissible—the first-ever forced sterilization case for a pregnant woman living with HIV in Latin America to be decided by an international human rights body.
 In the petition, the Center and Vivo Positivo argued that the forced sterilization of F.S. violated her rights to personal integrity, due process, access to information, privacy and family life, non-discrimination, judicial protection and her right to be free from violence.